-YouTube is massive now with the rise of smartphones and music streaming.
-As a fan of music videos I found a website that I could play almost any music video, I wanted to see old or new.
-The website is YouTube and to this day I am completely obsessed with the video sharing site.
+YouTube is massive now, due to the rise of smartphones and music streaming.
+As a fan of videos, I found a website that I could watch almost any video, I wanted to see old or new.
+I am completely obsessed with the video sharing site.

-The black community is not celebrated on national television.
-I watch British television and it only relates to caucasians food, hair, gossip beauty tips, music.
+The black community is not celebrated on British national television.
+I watch British television and it only relates to Caucasians food, hair, gossip beauty tips, music.
 It is rare to find engaging channels with stimulating black content.
-Channels such as BET was created is that enough.
-There are currently rumors Beyonce plans to start her own network which would be epic and her following in the likes of P Diddy who launched his network revolt.
+Channels such as BET was created but is this enough?
+There are currently rumours Beyonce plans to start her own network which would be epic, following in the lines of P Diddy who launched his network revolt.

 The ladies below are some of my favorite YouTubers